futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 ## 3.3 `ForcedAborted(S5)` cases when `Push` operation is not involved.
 <br/>

-`ForcedAborted(S5)` is a state can be transited into by three reasons, inlcluding `PushAbort`, `Transaction Heartbeat Timeout(HBTimeout)`, `Retention Window End(RWE)`. `Push` is a important and relative complex operation , which will be discussed in next section 3.4.
-Following are states change triggered by other two reasons into `ForcedAborted(S5)`
+`ForcedAborted(S5)` is a state can be transited into for three reasons, inlcluding `PushAbort`, `Transaction Heartbeat Timeout(HBTimeout)`, `Retention Window End(RWE)`. `Push` is a important and relative complex operation , which will be discussed in next section 3.4.
+Following are cases that `ForcedAborted(S5)` is triggered by other two reasons.
 ### <I>ForcedAborted transaction by HBTimeout and TWE in memory state transitions</I>
 ![DetailedTRState3-HBTimeoutRWE](./images/DetailedTRState3-HBTimeoutRWE.png)                                                  |
 <br/>

 Note:
 - When a transaction is in `InProgress(S1)` state, TRH need to have hearbeat message from client (if no operation on TRH) periodically to make sure client is still alive or detect orphan transaction.
 When hearbeat timeout happens, client and TRH are disconnected and the transaction become orphan and should be forced to abort.
 Similarly, when `Retention Window Ends`, which means transaction over run max allowed time, it should be forced to abort as well.
-- `ForcedAbort(S5)` state of transction may be known to client, in such case, client will request to `End(Abort)` transaction with complete write-set of transaction to finalize it.
+- `ForcedAbort(S5)` state of transation may be known to client after the transaction gets into this state.
+In such case, client will request to `End(Abort)` transaction with complete write-set of transaction to finalize it.
 The state will transit to `AbortedPIP(S2.9)`.
-More likely when client is disconnected, the `ForcedAbort(S5)` state will stay in memory till `Rentetion Window End(RWE)` in case there is orphan write-intent from other partitions (triggering push request which will be discussed later.)
+More likely, when client is disconnected, the `ForcedAbort(S5)` state will stay in memory till `Rentetion Window End(RWE)` in case there is orphan write-intent from other partitions (triggering push request which will be discussed later.)

 ## 3.4 `Push` operation

 ### <I>`PushAbort` state transitions</I>
 ![DetailedTRState4-PushAbortTransitionCases](./images/DetailedTRState4-PushAbortTransitionCases.png)

+NOTE:
+- Common `PushAbort` operation - Most common cases when PushAbort happens, the transaction is in `InProgress(S1)`, or less likely case `InProgressPIP(S0.9)`, the transaction will transit to `ForcedAbortPIP(S4.9)` case starting force abort process.
-When a push operation gets to a TRH, the Transaction (record) may not exist in memory.
-The transaction may or may not exists in WAL either and even it does, there is no efficient way to find the transaction record from the WAL.
-Such situation could happen in a few uncommon cases, e.g. when client crashed (after started a transaction), the TRH after loose transaction heartbeat have to abort the transaction without completed finalization as TRH doesn't know other transaction participant partitions (to send finalizing request to), and if TRH reload, the transaction will not be in memory any more (as it is fully aborted and completed).
-If in this case, a push request comes from a partipant, we need to process it in following case.
-For the trasaction, we will recreate a Transaction Record in memory but in ForcedAbort state T9.9, and keep it in memory (up to retention window time).
-And for push operation, let the challenger win and incumbent is aborted already.
-Note, ForceAbort T9.9 is an in memory state, never persisted in WAL.
-(BTW, 9.9 is a strange number and means it is a strange state)
+- Push on non-exist transaction - When a push operation gets to a TRH, the Transaction may not exist in memory.
+The transaction (record of any state) may or may not exists in WAL either and even it does, there is no efficient way to find the last transaction record from the WAL.
+Such situation could happen in a few uncommon cases, e.g. in an optimized case where we allow concurrent (first) write operation at TRH as well as participant partition.
+The write-intent at participant partition may be pushed before the TRH receive the write request set up TR.
+In this case, we will recreate a Transaction Record in memory but in 'ForcedAbortPIP(S4.9)' state, follow the `ForcedAbortted` process.
+- An important observation is that once a transaction get into `Committed(S2)` or `Aborted(S3)` state, it can never get into forced abort path, as such commit/Abort record will be persisted with full write-set of transaction, and so transaction always have such info to move into `FinalizedPIP(S3.9)` state, even when crash/replay happens.
+- For persistence failure(timeout), we will discuss later.

 ### <I>Other `Push` triggered state transitions</I>
 ![DetailedTRState5-OtherPushCases](./images/DetailedTRState5-OtherPushCases.png)

+NOTE:
+- Depends on the state of the incumbent transaction, In progress transaction result maybe one of two between `PushAbort` or `Win` for the incumbent transaction.
+Committed or Committing transaction alawys win.
+For aborting or aborted transaction, challenger transaction wins(`PushAbort` for incumbent).
+- When transaction is in `AbortPIP(S2.9)` or `ForcedAbortPIP(S4.9)`, even a push will result into `PushAbort`, but we can't give the response till the transaction is indeed aborted(Persistence of Abort record done).
+Otherwise we break the rule that truth authority of a transaction state is TR, to be more accurate, the TR state in WAL, as memory state when inconsistent with that in WAL may be lost when crash happens.

 <br/><br/>